fusionspim/monolog-logdna/README.md

 * Laravel 9
 * Monolog 2

-There is an alternative [package recommended by Mezmo](https://github.com/nvanheuverzwijn/monolog-logdna) but this only appears to support PHP 8 with Monolog 3 and Monolog 2 with PHP 7.
+There is an alternative [package recommended by Mezmo](https://github.com/nvanheuverzwijn/monolog-logdna) but this only appears to support PHP 8 with Monolog 3, or PHP 7 Monolog 2 - i.e. PHP 8 with Monolog 2 isn't supported.

 ## Installation